shortfusion/pipelinedemo/README.md

 # pipelinedemo
-This is a sample go application used to support demonstrating a pipeline.
+This is a sample go application used to support demonstrating a delivery pipeline.